havocp/mongo-scala-thingy/README.md

  - currently JSON parsing and generation are done with lift-json but it may be nicer to drop this dependency sometime.
 The dependency isn't in the API.
+ - make it simple to code backbone.js-style REST CRUD methods on a MongoDB collection

 ## BSON/JSON tree